StrataEdition/Parallel-Rooms-EPK/index.md

 ---

 ## About
-Parallel Rooms is a two-tracks piece composed over 2024/25 for strings and electronics, composed with a string ensamble of musicians from the london free improvisation scene.
-The compositions were devised in a process of back and forth between recording improvisation sessions and improvising on top of the manipulated sessions.
+Parallel Rooms is a two-tracks piece for strings and electronics.
+This was composed over 2024/25 with an ensamble of musicians from the london free improvisation scene.The compositions were devised in a process of back and forth between recording improvisation sessions and improvising on top of the manipulated sessions.
 These were layered and...

 ## Album Cover
 <br>